 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.arkbluemedicare.com) or call Customer Service.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.arkansasbluecross.com/medicare/egwp) or call Customer Service.

-SECTION 4 Your monthly costs for BlueMedicare Premier Choice (PPO)
+SECTION 4 Your monthly costs for BlueMedicare Premier Choice Group (PPO)